Recover Data from an Encrypted Hard Drive

 is a form of full-drive encryption for PCs that comes built-in with Windows.
 The encryption credentials for Bitlocker can be stored on a USB flash drive.
 It can be used to encrypt both the internal drive of the user’s PC and any external data storage devices attached to it as well.

 was a freeware full-drive encryption tool for Windows, Mac OSX, and Linux operating systems.
 While it was discontinued in 2014 and is no longer considered secure, our engineers still see TrueCrypt encrypted drives in our lab.

 SmartWare Data Recovery

 Another form of encryption our engineers see is file-level encryption.
 Features like Microsoft’s EFS, Credant, or Apple’s built-in file encryption options allow files and entire folders to be encrypted, but not the entire volume.
 When drives with file-level encryption fail, our data recovery engineers can read and logically analyze their filesystems just like any other drive.

 However, due to the encryption, it is more difficult to test critical files for functionality or assess the level of possible file corruption that has occurred.

-Why choose Gillware Data Recovery for Your Encrypted Hard Drive?
+Why Choose Gillware for Encrypted Hard Drive Data Recovery?

 Gillware’s data recovery services for failed encrypted drives are financially risk-free.
 We charge no upfront costs and no evaluation fees.
 Inbound shipping is on our dime for any customers in the continental US.
 And if we cannot recover your critical data from your failed encrypted drive, you owe us nothing—period.